guildai/guild.ai/pages/docs/tutorials/training-and-prediction-with-cloudml.md

 The values for **accuracy** in TensorBoard correspond to the values displayed in Guid Compare.
-TensorBoard however shows all available scalars for selected runs including their values at various stages of training.
+TensorBoard however shows all available scalars for selected runs, including their values at various stages of training.

 For a quick high-level summary of run results, use Guild Compare.
 To